sergio-sanz-rodriguez/Skin-Cancer-Detection/README.md

 </div>
 <br>

-Finally, the outputs of the boosting classifiers are evaluated using the **Soft Voting** ensemble approach.
+Finally, the outputs of the boosting classifiers are evaluated using the **Soft Voting** ensemble method.
 Although different weitghed averages were tested, the one that produced the best balance between publick pAUC scores, representing around 28% of the total test samples, and private pAUC scores, representing the remaining 72%, was the arithmetic averate, that is, weights [1/3, 1/3, 1/3].

 The Partial AUC (pAUC) scores achieved in the competition are as follows: